I Tried Microblading, And Here Is What Happened

-Nicoleta Barbarasa, or “The Eyebrows Queen” as she is known to her 12k+ Instagram followers and legion of loyal fans (Kristin Cavallari and Sienna Miller among them), is an eyebrow and permanent makeup specialist based at Brighton Salon in Beverly Hills.
-Tired of the daily ritual of filling and fluffing, and after pouring over pages of before and after pictures on the Internet, I made a consultation appointment.
+Nicoleta Palmer, or “The Eyebrows Queen" as she is known to her 12k+ Instagram followers and legion of loyal fans (Kristin Cavallari and Sienna Miller among them), is an eyebrow and permanent makeup specialist based at Brighton Salon in Beverly Hills.
+Tired of the daily ritual of filling and fluffing, and after pouring over pages of before and after pictures on the internet, I made a consultation appointment.

 All my concerns melted away within two minutes of meeting Nicoleta.
 She took me back to her work area where I bombarded her with a tirade of questions about the procedure.
 She politely answered one before putting her hand up, cutting me off mid-sentence, and saying “I'm sorry but... you have two different eyebrows right now, can I fix them?"
 Sure I was caught off guard, but I appreciate a woman with that kind of confidence in her ability, so I agreed.
 After 10 minutes of tweezing, she handed me a mirror and, oh my god, she was right: I DID have two different eyebrows, a point I only noticed in retrospect, now that I was staring at a perfectly symmetrical pair.
 This was the final bit of convincing I needed—if this was what she could do with my natural brows, I could only imagine what results a microblade would render.
 I booked an appointment for the full procedure right then and there.